src-d/blog/CONTRIBUTING.md

 For any blog post to be published, it must follow the conventions given by this guide, and the following technical ones regarding the post [front matter](#front-matter):
 - `draft` key must be unset (or at least it must be `false`),
 - `date` key must be set to before &ndash;or equals to&ndash; the deploy date

+## Publishing and promoting a blog post

+Once the blog post is ready for publication we'll schedule the publication for a specific time.
+This will probably be on a Tuesday at 8am, but different options can be negotiated too.

+Once the post has been scheduled we use [buffer](https://bufferapp.com) to schedule posts on Twitter and Linkedin, as well as [Later for Reddit](https://laterforreddit.com/) to post on Reddit.
+Once the posts have been published we will use the #devrel and #twitter channels on our Slack to let all employees know about the posts.

+You're always welcome to provide the wording for the social media posts, as well as possible hashtags and subreddits where you'd like the blog post to appear.

+Simply include these in the issue.